JunsooLee/JunsooLee/README.md

 👋 Hi there!
-I'm Begginer of AI Engineer in BoostCamp 2nd.
+I'm Begginer of AI Engineer in BoostCamp 2nd.<br/>
-🔭 I'm currently working on...
+🔭 I'm currently working on...<br/>
 🌱 I’m currently learning Deep Learning development with PyTorch